Omnichannel vs Multichannel Retailing: Which Is Right for You?

 Loyalty programs are an essential feature in omnichannel retailing.
 Let’s take Starbucks’s loyalty program for example.
 It delivers rewards points and reloadable payments across whatever media the customer prefers: physical cards or mobile app.
 Now, small businesses can tap the power of fully integrated loyalty programs using POS systems with built-in programs, such as Square Loyalty.

-A multichannel loyalty program example is providing customers with a physical coupon at checkout for their next in-store visit.
+A multichannel loyalty provides customers with a physical coupon at checkout for their next in-store visit.
 They can’t use this coupon online or over the phone and must present the physical coupon during their next purchase.

 Some loyalty programs can have both omnichannel and multichannel elements.
 To continue the Starbucks example, consumers are unable to use or earn reward points when ordering through a delivery service, like DoorDash or UberEats.
 By adding the additional sales channels of online delivery apps, Starbucks is sacrificing its omnichannel loyalty strategy in that case in exchange for more sales and exposure.